QUIC-Tracker/quic-tracker/README.rst

 Installation
 ------------

-You should have Go 1.9, tcpdump, libpcap libraries and header installed before starting.
+You should have Go 1.9, tcpdump, libpcap libraries and headers as well as openssl headers installed before starting.

 ::

-    go get github.com/QUIC-Tracker/quic-tracker
+    go get github.com/QUIC-Tracker/quic-tracker  # This will fail because of the missing dependencies that should be build using the 4 lines below cd $GOPATH/src/github.com/mpiraux/pigotls
+    make
-    cd $GOPATH/src/github.com/mpiraux/pigotls
+    cd $GOPATH/src/github.com/mpiraux/ls-qpack-go
     make

 The test suite is run by the scripts in ``bin/test_suite/``.
 For help